Contents

 5.5.1 Face to face interpreting

-To sign into DA Link, go to the DA website (opens in new window).
-Click the ‘Sign in’ button underneath the ‘Client Portal’ logo, and then enter your email and password.
+To sign in to DA Link, go to the DA website (opens in new window).
+Click the “Sign in” button underneath the client portal logo, and then enter your email and password.

 5.5.2 Phone interpreting

 Call 0330 088 2443 direct from your phone.
 Enter your ‘Department’s PIN’ (If you are unsure of the department PIN, please contact the procurement department who will be able to provide you with this), followed by the # key; you can then enter the PIN of the language you require (see alphabetised list below).
 Press 1 for an interpreter, or 4 to speak to a specific interpreter (see next step).
 Department PIN, once connected, take note of the interpreter ID number (you can use this to connect to the same interpreter for future calls).
 To connect to any third parties, dial 9 and then the number you wish to connect to.
 Leave feedback on interpreter at the end of the call.
 You will have 8 seconds to do this.
-From 1 (lowest rating) to 5 (highest rating) Please see appendix B and D.
+From 1 (the lowest rating) to 5 (the highest rating) Please see appendix B and D.

 5.5.3 Video interpretation

-Sign into DA Link via the client portal option (opens in new window).
+Sign in to DA Link via the client portal option (opens in new window).

 5.5.4 Specialist local support